agrima-agarwal/ML_THz_SINATRA/README.md

 ## Usage

 Run 'generate_Xy_{dataset}' (e.g. generate_Xy_skin-cancer) to read the data, perform signal pre-processing and generate the arrays X and y for ML model training or plots.
-Run 'Train models' to train the 10 defined ML models and obtain their respective AUROC values.
+Run 'Train models' to train the classical ML models and obtain their respective AUROC values.
+Run 'Train cnn models' to train 1D CNN and GradCAM.
-Run 'Make plots' to generate the plots for PCA and impulse function comparisons as shown in the article.
+Run 'Make plots' to generate the plots for PCA and impulse function comparison.

 ---